cyrillef/Console-PHP/README.md

         server httpd restart
         ```
       * OSX <br />
-        Assuming you got PEAR, the XCode5 Command Line Tools, pecl and autoconf installed
+        Assuming you are using PEAR, the XCode5 Command Line Tools, pecl and autoconf installed
         ```
         brew install pcre